thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 We cannot buy quality.
 We can also not test quality in later.
 Routine 100% inspection to "improve" quality is equivalent to planning for defects.
 We essentially acknowledge that the process lacks the capabilities to deliver quality (Deming, 1982).

 Inspection to improve quality is too late.
 It does not improve quality, nor does it guarantee quality.
 The quality, good or bad, is already in the product.
 Mass inspection is unreliable, costly, and ineffective.
 Split responsibility also means nobody is responsible (Deming, 1982).
-If the quality is the sole responsibility of the Quality Engineer, it tends to become "throw it over the wall".
+If the quality is the sole responsibility of the Quality Engineer, it tends to become a "throw it over the wall".
 Quality Engineers are expected to catch the quality issues.
 Oftentimes, the opposite happens.
 Quality decreases.
 A similar behaviour occurs with blocking code reviews, security gating, or when the Ops team does the IT operations.

 Quality comes from [*relentless continuous improvement*](#pursue-continuous-improvement-relentlessly) of the delivery process (Deming, 1982).

-With Continuous Delivery, we invest in a testing culture supported by people and tools where we detect any problems early and quickly, to fix them immediately when they are easy and cheap to find and resolve.
-Quality is the entire team's responsibility (Farley and Humble 2011).
+With Continuous Delivery, we invest in a testing culture supported by people and tools where we detect any problems early and quickly, to fix them immediately when they are easy and cheap to find and resolve (Farley and Humble 2011).
+Quality is the entire team's responsibility.
 Software Engineers implement automated tests with support and coaching from Quality Engineers.
 Quality Engineers coach the team into a quality mindset and use risks and heuristics to guide the testing.

 Fiercely pursuing quality derives from one principle: [*Build on Foundations Known to be Sound*](#build-on-foundations-known-to-be-sound); two foundations: [*Continuous Integration*](#continuous-integration), and [*Continuous Testing*](#continuous-testing); and one pattern: the [*Deployment Pipeline*](#deployment-pipeline).

 ### Build on Foundations Known to be Sound

 Every stage of the delivery process builds on the previous stage (Farley and Humble 2011).
 Every stage adds more quality information to the Release Candidate.
-At each stage, the confidence in the Release Candidate is enhanced (Farley 2007).
+With each stage, the confidence in the Release Candidate is enhanced (Farley 2007).
 It passes the Unit Tests.
 It passes the Security Tests, the Acceptance Tests, and finally the Exploratory Tests.
 The objective is to develop a level of confidence in the Release Candidate to the point that it is proven ready for production deployment and release.
 We can now unequivocally choose whether to release the Release Candidate.

 Building on foundations known to be sound, follows one practice: [*Build Only Once*](#build-only-once).
 The Release Candidate that gets deployed into production is the same one that went through all the previous testing stages.